Buil Film Awards: Award ceremonies

 After an absence of 23 years, the awards were revived when the 17th Buil Film Awards took place on October 9, 2008 at the Grand Hotel in Haeundae District, Busan.
 It was one of the highlights of the 13th Busan International Film Festival.

 The 30th Buil Film Awards was held on October 7, 2021 at the Busan Exhibition and Convention Center (BEXCO Auditorium) in Busan.
 The highlight of this year's awards was inclusion of Over-the-top (OTT) films such as The Call and Night in Paradise for the first time.

 The 31st Buil Film Awards was held on October 6, 2022, It was hosted by Kim Nam-gil and Choi Soo-young.
 Park Chan-wook's Decision to Leave won 5 awards including the best film award.

 The 32nd Buil Film Awards was held on October 5, 2023, It was hosted by Esom.
 Um Tae-hwa's Concrete Utopia won 4 awards including the best film award.

 The 33rd Buil Film Awards was held on October 3, 2024, The awards were announced in a ceremony hosted by South Korean actors Kim Dong-wook and Go Ah-sung.

 The 34th Buil Film Awards was held on September 18, 2025.
 The awards were announced in a ceremony hosted by South Korean actor Kim Nam-gil and actress Chun Woo-hee.
 House of the Seasons was awarded the best film, whereas Lee Byung-hun and Kim Go-eun were the winners of the best actor and the best actress award respectively.

+The 35th Buil Film Awards will be held on October 7, 2026.